-- Transactions from age-restricted stores are automatically blocked. gohenry won’t allow the card to be used at betting shops, pubs, off-licences, pornography websites and so on.
-However, don’t forget that alcohol, for example, can be bought at regular grocery stores and gohenry won’t be able to automatically block transactions from shops that also sell other kinds of products.
+- Transactions from age-restricted stores are automatically blocked.
+GoHenry won’t allow the card to be used at betting shops, pubs, off licences, pornography websites and so on.
+However, don’t forget that alcohol, for example, can be bought at regular grocery stores and GoHenry won’t be able to automatically block age-related transactions from shops that also sell other kinds of products.

-And that’s the stuff parents will love.
+That’s the oversight stuff that parents will love.
 Here’s what’s in it for the children:

 - Financial independence.
-They’ll have a “real” bank account, just like mum and dad!
+They’ll have a “real” spending account, just like mum and dad!